 Depression and anxiety are more than just a bad day or just something to keep you up at night.
 In fact, plenty of people believe that many of the people diagnosed with these disorders have never had a problem in the first place.
 Mental health professionals and researchers recognize this as a kind of denial.

 Anxiety can be hard to diagnose.
 It can also be hard to manage.
 People suffering from anxiety often have to deal with depression, self-harm, and relationship issues.
 As an anxiety sufferer myself, I can tell you that it is not the easiest thing to live with.
+Some people may divert towards other alternatives such as CBD, shrooms, weed, etc. These products may work for some time but may not provide any long-lasting results.
+So, it might be beneficial to consult a professional and talk to friends and family about your issues to get external support as well.
+You can also practice meditation, yoga, breathing and physical exercises, and other activities that may help with reducing anxiety.

 One minute you’re fine, the next you’re freaking out about a million things, and it all culminates into a panic attack.
 But what to do when you’re diagnosed with anxiety?
 The best thing you can do is learn how to cope and find resources to help you better.